March 4, 2019

 MedExpress Pro Tip: Don't sweat it if you have a nut allergy!
 Alternative spreads like sunflower seed butter are allergy-friendly, pack the same nutritional punch, and taste just as great!

-The Perfect Pair: Pretzels and Cheese
+The Perfect Portable Snack Pair: Pretzels and Cheese

 Here's another staple from days spent on the playground.
 Few combos are better than crunchy and salty pretzels paired with string cheese.
 While it's still up for debate whether you should peel or bite, this combo is tried and true.
 Oh, and one last thing, if you toss this into your bag in the morning, the cheese will be fine if you eat it by mid-afternoon.

 Who says you need a good movie to enjoy some popcorn?
 While this variety takes a healthier approach, we promise that it's just as good.
-Air-popped popcorn is one of those "high-volume" foods that are essentially foods that are filled with a lot of air and make you feel like you're eating more than you really are.
+Air-popped popcorn is one of those "high-volume" snacks that are essentially foods that are filled with a lot of air and make you feel like you're eating more than you really are.
 That's our kind of magic trick.
 Sprinkle your popcorn with fresh cracked black pepper and sea salt for a sophisticated twist.

 MedExpress Pro Tip: Add some air-popped popcorn to your homemade trail mix for even more bang for your buck.

-Warm and Cozy: Instant Oatmeal
+Warm and Cozy: Easy Instant Oatmeal

 What could be simpler than some hot water and an instant oatmeal packet?
 While this one does require a little more leg work to nosh on, hot water is relatively easy to find no matter where you are.
 And if you don't have a bowl nearby, a coffee mug or disposable coffee cup will work just fine.